 Enter smart pill bottles.
 These revolutionary bottles can tell when a cap's been twisted.
-If it hasn't been, it'll sound an alarm and send a text to your phone.
+If you haven’t opened the bottle to take your latest dose, it'll sound an alarm and send a text to your phone.

-Does a sleep tracker help?
-It can if it reminds you to make sleep a priority.
-However, the accuracy of sleep trackers is suspect.
+There are dozens of sleep apps on the market to address sleeping problems.
+These apps claim to track your sleep time, sleep length, body movements, and sleep stages.
+Sleep trackers like this can help remind you to make sleep a priority, but their accuracy may be suspect.
 As sleep specialist Paul Gringas explains, “The only way to tell what stages of sleep a person is in at any moment is by attaching electrodes to their heads to measure their EEG.”

 Many of us fail to get the recommended 8 glasses of water a day.
 Smart water bottles seek to change that.
 These bottles allow you to input your water goals, pace your consumption, and track your hydration stats.
 Typically, the bottles range in price from $20-$90.

 Are they a worthy investment?
 If they motivate you to up your water intake, they can be.
-As WebMD reports, while water isn't a magic bullet, it's still essential to your health.
+As WebMD reports, while water isn't a magic bullet, it's still essential to your health

 5. If You Want to Monitor Your Blood Pressure More Often